Credit bureau reporting

 - A court order prohibits credit bureau reporting.

-State laws can be found on the Minnesota Office of Revisor of Statutes website.
+State laws are on the Minnesota Office of Revisor of Statutes website.
+Federal regulations are on the Electronic Code of Federal Regulations site.

 - 42 United States Code, section 666 (a)(7)